 - mA – most worshippable

 - nIL kazhal – the divine feet that will stretch up to those who have even a little bit of desire for that

 - Ezh ulagum thozha – to be worshipped by the people of universe who have not even performed any other sAdhanam such as karma, gyAna, bhakthi yOgams.

 - oru – distinct – even if emperumAn desires to assume such beautiful form, it will be impossible for him

-- mANi – brahmachAri (celibate) – assuming a form that matches the quality of begging, hiding that he is the master of srI mahAlakshmi herself (who is the top-most wealth)
+- mANi – brahmachAri (celibate) – assuming a form that matches the quality of taking alms, hiding that he is the master of srI mahAlakshmi herself (who is the top-most wealth)

-- nimirntha – As soon as the water was poured (to complete the charity of 3 feet of land), he grew.
+- nimirndha – As soon as water was poured (to complete the charity of three feet of land), he grew.
 This is because, he is known as “vAsudhEva tharu” (the tree known as vAsudhEva who gives shadow to everyone).
 The whole sky was filled with his form’s divine beauty.

-- ak karumANikkam – “That” black gem – Even AzhwAr who was blessed defect-less knowledge by emperumAn could comprehend “that” (there is so much glories).
+- ak karumANikkam – “That” black gem – Even AzhwAr who was blessed with defect-less knowledge by emperumAn could not comprehend “that” (there are so much glories).

-- en kaNNuLathAgumE – The people of the universes don’t know his glories; But since AzhwAr knows his glories he says “en kaNNuLathAgumE” (visible to my eyes). “kaN” also means “idam” meaning he is in me.
-Since he compared emperumAn to “karumANikkam” (an insentient), he is saying “kaNNuLathu Agum” (instead of saying kaNNuLAnAgum).
+- en kaNNuLadhAgumE – The people of the universes don’t know his glories.
+But since AzhwAr knows his glories he says “en kaNNuLadhAgumE” (visible to my eyes). “kaN” also means “idam” meaning that he is in me.
+Since he compared emperumAn to “karumANikkam” (an insentient), he is saying “kaNNuLadhu Agum” (instead of saying kaNNuLAnAgum).

 In the next article we will enjoy the next pAsuram.